plotly/documentation/README.md

 reports/
 ```

-* `auto-docs` is the folder that holds all of the content automatically gerneated when you run `run.py`
+* `auto-docs` is the folder that holds all of the content automatically generated when you run `run.py`
 * `exceptions` are the examples that couldn't be handled in `run.py` they require `id.json` files to be made which hold a url
 * `hard-coded` is where you're actually allowed to make manual changes :)
 * `published` is the directory which holds content ready for migrating to plotly's site
 * `test-published` is a directory just like `published` except urls are not migrated to our official `PlotBot` user
 * `test-published/images`/`published/images` hold all the examples identified by corresponding `id` (hard-coded folder name)
-* `test-published/references`/`published/references` hold json objects which are used to generate web content for each langauge
+* `test-published/api-docs/references` and `published/api-docs/references` hold json objects which are used to generate web content for each language
 * `reports` holds information about how the `publish.py` run went. complete/incomplete examples, etc.

-##user.json file:
+## `user.json` file:

 Since we need to make a lot of plots, we need a user to do so.
 However, we can't have username-api_key pairs for our official docs just floating around.